TheJelmega/prog-lang/design/README.md

 Inline modules are declared directly within another module and allows manual nesting within the file.

-Inline modules are allowed to declare any file modules within them, but the path is interpreted differently, see below for more info.
+Inline modules are allowed to declare any file modules within them, but the path is interpreted differently.
 An inline module also have a single segment path defined to name the sub-folder they would map to if they would have been file modules.

 When using a nested module in a file: